jfrog/jfrog-spring-tools/README.md

 ### Overview

-SpringShell vulnerability may affect **some** applications using Spring-boot, but requires a number of preconditoins to be exploitable.
-One specific condition which may be rather rare (and therefore render most applications non-exploitable in practice) is the existence of Spring endpoints which accept a non-primitive (Java Bean) type.
+The SpringShell vulnerability may affect **some** web applications using Spring Framework, but requires a number of conditions to be exploitable.
+One specific condition which may be rather rare (and therefore render most applications non-exploitable in practice) is the existence of Spring endpoints which bind request parameters to a non-primitive (Java Bean) type.
 This tool can be used to scan **compiled** code and verify whether such endpoints exist in the codebase.

-Currently this alerts on non-primitive arguments.
+Currently this alerts on all non-primitive arguments.
 As the precise list of vulnerable types becomes clearer, the tool will be updated.

 ------